Chinese Thanksgiving and Native American History Month Books

 Here are our favorite books for kids about the Thanksgiving Holiday in simplified Chinese (简体中文 / jiǎntǐ zhōngwén), traditional Chinese (繁体中文 / fántǐ zhōngwén), and/or English.

-Although the Chinese Thanksgiving books give an overview of common traditions, they do not delve into the history and perspective of the indigenous peoples.
+Although the Chinese Thanksgiving books give an overview of traditions, they do not delve into the history and perspective of the indigenous peoples.
 As such, I’ve included the best English Thanksgiving children’s books by Native American authors and hope they will be translated into Chinese.

 Keepunumuk: Weeâchumun’s Thanksgiving Story